 Why?
 Well, I have been shooting Austrian AUGs for more than 30 years, and I simply can’t think of a better overall rifle.
 Nothing is perfect, including the Austrian AUG, as it had a less-than-perfect trigger and required unconventional reloads thanks to its bullpup configuration.
 But even though those two little issues had been polished over the years in Austria, and they have been finally corrected by the American branch of Steyr Arms.
 Now, after installing the optional Hybrid Trigger Module and addressing the bullpup’s handling nuisances, Steyr has made what many will consider the best AUG ever.

 In the early 1970s, Steyr Mannlicher developed the AUG (Armee Universal Gewehr, or “universal army rifle”), a 5.56mm NATO bullpup rifle.
 The AUG was selected and adopted by the Austrian Army as the StG 77 (Sturmgewehr 77) in 1977.
-The AUG bullpup was a huge commercial success, and in its original configuration, it was adopted by the armed forces of more than 35 countries around the world.
+The AUG bullpup was a huge commercial success.
+In its original configuration, it was adopted by the armed forces of more than 35 countries around the world.

 Due to restrictive regulations back in the late 1980s, bringing Austrian AUGs into the U.S. became increasingly difficult.
 Eventually, in 1989, it became impossible.
 After a short period in 1997 in which Steyr and GSI joined forces and bypassed the 1994 Federal Assault Weapons Ban to bring 3,000 “legal AUGs” whose military features had been removed, no more Austrian AUGs ever made it into the U.S. again.

-Then Steyr decided to begin building them in the U.S., but the actual undertaking was much more complex than as originally planned.
+Then Steyr decided to begin building them in the U.S. But the actual undertaking was much more complex than as originally planned.
 The first try was a rather unsuccessful one that ended up with new management at Steyr U.S. and a U.S. company manufacturing AUG clones.
-I am not authorized to disclose the details of this operation, but it could well make a script for a spy movie.
+I‘m not authorized to disclose the details of this operation, but it could well make a script for a spy movie.
 The second attempt was also unsuccessful.
 Steyr U.S. partnered with Sabre Defence, whose state-of-the-art manufacturing facility could build the high-quality AUG.
 But Sabre ran into problems with State Department, ending the output of the ultra-accurate American-made AUGs abruptly in 2009.